OSGConnect/connectbook/start/jobs/monitor-review-jobs.md

       4 Error from glidein_3439920_345771664@c6-6-39-2.aglt2.org: SHADOW at 192.170.227.166 failed to send file(s) to <192.41.230.81:44309>: error reading from /home/alice/InputData.txt: (errno 2) No such file or directory; STARTER failed to receive file(s) from <192.170.227.166:9618>
       1 Job in status 2 put on hold by SYSTEM_PERIODIC_HOLD due to memory usage 10572684.
 ```

 In the output above, four jobs were place on hold due to a "missing file or directory" in the path of `/home/alice/InputData.txt` that was specified in the `transfer_input_files` line of the submit file.
 Because HTCondor could not locate this input (possibly due to an incorrect file path), the job was placed on hold.
 Additionally, one job was placed on hold due to exceeding the requested memory specified in the submit file.

-An in-depth guide on troubleshooting issues with held jobs on the OS Pool is currently in progress.
+An in-depth guide on troubleshooting issues with held jobs on the OSPool is currently in progress.
 The link to that guide will be added here once it is available.

 ## View Machine Matches for a Job
 The `-analyze` and `-better-analyze` options can be used to view the number of machines that match to a job.
 These flags are often used to diagnose many problems, including understanding why a job has not started running.